Rosco5555/RBSudoku/README.md

 # RBSudoku
-Sudoku game with generation and solver
+Sudoku game written in pygame.
+Uses backing tracking to generate sudokus of varying difficulty, and to solve a given sudoku.